madgik/exareme2/documentation/algorithms-user-guide.md

 #### Privacy threshold

-First, there is a threshold of datapoints that a node needs in order to participate in a computation.
-No node with datapoints below this threshold is allowed to participate.
+First, there is a threshold of datapoints that a worker needs in order to participate in a computation.
+No worker with datapoints below this threshold is allowed to participate.
 This threshold is system wide (its value is usually around 10) and the algorithm writer has no control over it.

 #### Share only aggregates

-The most important guideline you should follow, as an algorithm writer, is to allow local nodes to share only aggregates of the sensitive data they hold, and never the actual data!
+The most important guideline you should follow, as an algorithm writer, is to allow local workers to share only aggregates of the sensitive data they hold, and never the actual data!
 Every variable in the database contains multiple values, one for each individual.
 When some variable is involved in a computation we must make sure that we only share the result of some function that aggregates